 The San Francisco Municipal Transportation Agency (SFMTA) is governed by the SFMTA Board of Directors who are appointed by the Mayor and Board of Supervisors.
-The SFMTA financial statements include the entire San Francisco's (the City's) surface transportation network that encompasses pedestrians, bicycling, transit (Muni), traffic and off and on street parking, regulation of the taxi industry, and three nonprofit parking garage corporations operated by separate nonprofit corporations, whose operations are interrelated.
-All significant inter-entity transactions have been eliminated.
+The SFMTA financial statements include the entire San Francisco's (the City's) surface transportation network that encompasses pedestrians, bicycling, transif (Muni), traffic and off and on street parking, regulation of the taxi industry, and three nomprofit parking garage corporations operated by separate nonprofit corporations, whose operations are interrelated.
+All significant inter-entity transactions have been

-The SFMTA was established by voter approval of the addition of Article VIIIA to the Charter of the City (the 'Charter') in 1999 (Proposition E).
-The purpose of the Charter amendment was to consolidate all surface transportation functions within a single City department, and to provide the Transportation System with the resources, independence and focus necessary to improve transit service and the City's transportation system.
-The voters approved additional Charter amendments: (1) in 2007 (Proposition A), which increased the autonomy of and revenues to the SFMTA; (2) in 2010 (Proposition A), which increased management flexibility related to labor contracts; (3) in 2014 (Proposition A), which approved \$500 million in General Obligation Bonds for transportation and street infrastructure, and (4) in 2014 (Proposition B), which increase.
+System with the resources, independence and focus necessary to improve transit service and the City's transportation system.
+The voters approved additional Charter amendments: (1) in 2007 (Proposition A), which increased the autonomy of and revenues to the SFMTA, (2) in 2014 (Proposition G), which increased management flexbility related to labor contracts; (3) in 2014 (Proposition A), which approved S500 million in General Obligation Bonds for transportation and street infrastructure, and (4) in 2014 (Proposition B), which increases General Fund allocation to SFMTA (the "Charter") in 1999 (Proposition E).
+The purpose of the Charter amendment was to consolidate all surface transportation functions within a single City department, and to provide the Transportation The SFMTA was established by voter approval of the addition of Article VIIIA to the Charter of the City based on the City's population increase.

 Muni is one of America's oldest public transit agencies, the largest in the Bay Area and seventh largest system in the United States.
 It currently carries more than 222 million boardings annually.
-Operating historic streetcars, modern light rail vehicles, diesel buses, alternative fuel vehicles, electric trolley coaches, and the world famous cable cars, Muni's fleet is among the most diverse in the world.
+Operating lotes to Basic Financial Statements (Continued) June 30, 2016 nistoric streetcars, modern light rail vehicles, diesel buses, alternative fuel vehicles, electric trolley coaches, and the world famous cable cars, Muni's fleet is among the most diverse in the world.